gmoyanollc/mtf-ensit-datatype/README.md

             *  Sample results may be compared with development and integration results
             *  Artifacts and transformations may be reused to update mtf.datatype from a new version of USMTF-XML.

-Implementing the familiar Maven file structure, most of the artifacts are found under the folder:
+Implementing a familiar Maven file structure, most of the artifacts are found under the folder:

     ./src/main/resources